thuhcsi/SECap/readme.md

 The `dataset` folder contains the following files:

-wav: the folder contains 600 wav audio files.
+`wav`: the folder contains 600 wav audio files.

-text.txt: the file contains the transcribtion of the 600 audio files.
+`text.txt`: the file contains the transcribtion of the 600 audio files.

-fid2captions.json: the file contains the emotion captions of the 600 audio files.
+`fid2captions.json`: the file contains the emotion captions of the 600 audio files.

 ## Download
 You can simply download the repository by using the following command: